bryntum/siesta/src/guides/getting_started_deno/getting_started_deno.md

 Debugging
 =========

-You can debug a Siesta test as any other regular Node.js script.
+You can debug a Siesta test as any other regular Deno script.
 For that, place the `debugger` statement somewhere in the test code and then start the test with the `--inspect-brk` option.
 Note, that due to [this issue](https://github.com/nodejs/node/issues/25215), starting your test with just `--inspect` may result in your breakpoint being ignored.

-Then open the console in any Chrome tab and click the "Dedicated DevTools for Node.js" icon in the bottom-left.
+Then open the console in any Chrome tab and click the "Dedicated DevTools" icon in the bottom-left.

 Further reading